 Dental x-rays communicate a ton of information to Dr. Sandler, who knows exactly what he's looking for in order to find a solution and improve your smile.

 More Than Teeth

-A dental x-ray actually examines the teeth, soft tissues (gums), and bones to give the dentist a full picture.
-A dentist can look at the x-rays and pin point where a single tooth is creating a problem for the entire mouth!
-Additionally, it is impossible to see some cavities forming with the naked eye, and the x-ray can tell a dentist when a cavity is forming in an impossible to see place – such as between teeth.
+A dental x-ray examines the teeth, soft tissues (gums), and bones to give us a full picture.
+Dr. Sandler looks at the x-rays and pin point where a single tooth is creating a problem for the entire mouth!
+Additionally, it is impossible to see some cavities forming with the naked eye, and the x-ray tell us when a cavity is forming in an impossible to see place – such as between teeth.

 About the Teeth

-Some of the major reasons that a dentist needs to perform an x-ray on your teeth include looking for:
+Some of the major reasons that Dr. Sandler needs to perform an x-ray on your teeth include looking for:

 - Difficult to find or see cavities

 Ultimately, anything that is going on inside a tooth or inside the gums (soft tissues) will be quickly and accurately registered on a dental x-ray.
 It helps with early intervention and treatment.

 Some worry about x-rays because of the radiation put off by the equipment during the process of an x-ray being taken.
 However, in most cases, the equipment is designed to produce as little as radiation necessary to get the image.

 The American Dental Association (ADA) recommends wearing a leaded apron for your protection and minimize radiation exposure – which is the heavy cloth you may be accustomed to having draped over you.
 If you are still concerned, be sure to ask our Methuen MA dentist if there is anything else you can do to minimize your exposure to radiation during x-rays.